westc/chrome-whitepages-scraper/README.md

 1. Drag and drop the `.crx` file you downloaded into the extensions window.
 1. Open a new tab in Chrome and if the apps are not already showing click on the `Apps` button.
 1. Find and click on the `Whitepages Scraper` icon which looks like a map pin.

+## A lot of Duplicate Phone Numbers are Found
+Since this the purpose of this Chrome app is to simply collect data, it is up to you to de-duplicate the data.